Fabio-A-Sa/Privago/milestone_1_report.md

 ## 2 - Data Extraction and Enrichment

-After conducting research for relevant data in terms of variety and quantity, four datasets from different regions were selected through the Kaggle platform [1].
+After conducting research for relevant data in terms of variety and quantity, four datasets in JSON format from different regions were selected through the Kaggle platform [1].
 Table 1 provides a characterization of the acquired datasets:

 Dataset | Features | Hotels | Reviews | Size (MBs) <br>
 Datafiniti's Hotel Reviews | 26 | 1400 | 10000 | 124.45 <br>